IBM/CMMPPT/README.md

 This repository contains the CMMPPT source code, testing code and data, documentation, and some application programs.

+#### Note:
+Before CMMPPT became open-source, it was called "WIT".
+Consequently, "wit" appears in the names of many of CMMPPT's components.

 #### Directories:

 * **doc:**